 Generally speaking, this trope is usually connected to the Official Couple, but it can also concern any other couple from the ensemble cast.
 The important part is that the audience is led to believe that somebody is about to be married, but they are not really.

 Usually an Ending spoiler trope and usually played for laughs.
-Often used to subvert Fourth Date Marriage — in cases where it would be silly for our only-just-met central couple to be getting married themselves, we can be teased with that possibility, while still getting a schmaltzy happy ending and confirmation that they're enough of an established couple to be invited to weddings together.
+Often used to subvert Fourth Date Marriage — in cases where it would be silly for our only-just-met/only-just-got-together central couple to be getting married themselves, we can be teased with that possibility, while still getting a schmaltzy happy ending and confirmation that they're enough of an established couple to be invited to weddings together.

 SPOILERS AHOY!
 Beware, major spoilers are unmarked.